oyin-bo/autoreply/rust-server/README.md

 Both modes implement the same tools:
 - `profile(account)` - Retrieve user profile information
 - `search(account, query)` - Search posts within a user's repository
+- `feed` - Get the latest feed from BlueSky (Discovery feed or curated feeds)
+- `thread(postURI)` - Fetch a complete thread with all replies
+- `post(postAs, text, replyTo)` - Create posts and replies to the BlueSky network
+- `react(reactAs, like, unlike, repost, delete)` - Interact with posts (likes, reposts, deletions)
 - `login(...)` - Authenticate accounts and manage stored credentials (OAuth + app password)
   - Supports **interactive elicitation** for missing credentials when used via MCP clients that support the elicitation capability
   - Falls back to clear error messages with instructions for non-supporting clients